 - The Grand Arsenal

-The Kastelli District is the oldest district of Chania Old Town in Crete and was the administrative centre of the city situated on a small hill overlooking the old harbor.
+The Kastelli District is the oldest district of Chania Old Town area Crete and was the administrative centre of the city situated on a small hill overlooking the old harbour Chania.
 It was built within the first Byzantine walls, and then the Venetian walls but sadly, there are few remains of the ancient past after the Second World War.

 At the archaeological site of the Minoan City of Kydonia, current excavations have uncovered the ruins of large habitations, thought to be villas, from around 3650 – 3000BC, the late Neolithic era.
 The most important findings of the excavation can be viewed at the Archaeological Museum of Chania.